Go to Homepage

 At least one trekker considered calling in a rescue chopper, an exercise that would flatten any corporate wallet with its over US$4,500 heft.
 And that distress call would have to be passed word of mouth right up to Leh, Lingshed or Padum, where phone lines actually work.

+The chadar treks are back and glorious summers beckon visitors to this remote and beautiful Himalayan valley.
 A winter Zanskar frozen river trek is one of the most expensive hikes India has to offer for men who will be boys.
-For the people of the region who live in medieval villages, a frozen river is a preferred shortcut to civilization.
-The only alternatives are the dangerous switchback trails wandering up and down the mountain passes (a road being built from Chilling to Padum will eventually render the frozen river obsolete).
+For the people of the region who live in medieval villages, a frozen river was a preferred shortcut to civilization.
+The only alternatives were the dangerous switchback trails wandering up and down the mountain passes.

-Ibex Expeditions helmed by the indefatigable adventurer, explorer, and mountaineer Mandip Singh Soin (assisted by his charming wife Anita) is a high end operation that might charge in the range of US$2,500-$3,000 per person (minimum two) with quality guides, top-notch accommodation at a hotel like Grand Dragon and excellent meals.
 Stanzin Odzer of Ecological Footprint manages 10-day walks Chilling to Padum with "overnights in caves and walks on the frozen river in -30C weather."
-For 2021/2022 the company tentatively has a shorter 9-day hike (including a three-day acclimatisation in Leh) with a five-day walk to Nerak.
+Shorter 9-day hikes (including a three-day acclimatisation in Leh) with a five-day walk to Nerak are sometimes available.
 A longer Linshed trek adds three more days to the itinerary.

 Send us your Feedback / Letter to the Editor